-Now that we have covered some background information concerning both Apache Kafka and Google BigQuery, next up let us look at the options we have to stream data from Kafka to BigQuery.
+Now that we have covered some background information concerning both Apache Kafka and Google BigQuery, next up let us look at the options we have to load data from Kafka into BigQuery.

-Methods to load data from Kafka to BigQuery
+Methods to load data from Kafka into BigQuery

-Broadly, there are two ways to stream data from Kafka to BigQuery:
+Broadly, there are two ways to load data from Kafka into BigQuery:

 This blog talks about approach 2 in detail.
 The blog also highlights some of the key challenges faced while using this method.
 Let’s dive in.

-The steps to build a data pipeline from Apache Kafka to BigQuery is divided into 2, namely:
+The steps to build a data pipeline between Apache Kafka and BigQuery is divided into 2, namely:

 - Streaming Data from Kafka